HackerYou/HYFallBootcamp2014/2-Tools/1-git_and_github.md

 ### What is a repository?

-The purpose of Git is to manage & stores information about the changes in a project/set of files.
+The purpose of Git is to manage and store information about the changes in a project/set of files.
 Git stores this information in a **repository** also referred to as "repo" for short.

 After you create a repository, it is stored in the same folder as the project itself, in a subfolder called **.git**.
 Note that directories that start with a "dot" are usually hidden by default.
 So, you may not see this .git directory on your computer but it may show in other places such as your FTP client.